 Please ensure that “Total Costs” match “Total Funding”.

+In the column “Experts”, please provide a distribution of the Technical Support or IPR/Legal support requested across the defined tasks - on top of the incentive.
+Note, the number of support hours available per applicant may differ for individual ESA BICs.
+For guidance, please contact the ESA BIC that you apply to before you submit the application.

 Please use the FUNDING table contained in the Excel file attached to this application and insert this below.]